Swim coach reveals the real benefits of cold water swimming

 So there you have it – a whistle-stop tour of some of the things that be achieved for your mind and body through swimming in cold water.

-Please do refer to our earlier article on safety while cold water swimming and how to warm up after a cold swim though, to ensure you’re looking after yourself properly.
+Please do refer to our other articles on safety while cold water swimming and how to warm up after a cold swim, to ensure you’re looking after yourself properly.